 Unfortunately most hearing loss caused by damage to the inner ear (cochlea) is permanent, and there is no cure for tinnitus.
 While it is discouraging to hear that there is no ‘magic bullet’ to fix these problems with the auditory system, there are many treatment options available that can improve the situation vastly.
 See our blog on management strategies for a broad review.

-If you suffer from tinnitus and suspect that you have hearing loss, see a clinical audiologist for a hearing test.
-Following an assessment, an audiologist will provide you with different options to manage your tinnitus and hearing difficulties, if you have them.
+If you suffer from tinnitus and suspect that you have hearing loss, you can start conducting a hearing screening inside the MindEar App or you can see a clinical audiologist to conduct a hearing test.
+Following an assessment, an audiologist will provide you with different options to manage your tinnitus and hearing difficulties.

 Hearing aids are an effective form of tinnitus treatment.
 If you do have a hearing loss, hearing aids may be beneficial for you.
 Hearing aids provide amplification to important sounds so you are able to hear them.
 Most hearing aids have in-built noise cancellation programs that help you to hear better in background noise, by selectively amplifying the sounds you want to hear.
 Many hearing aids also have a tinnitus masking program, which uses different sounds to mask or distract you from your tinnitus to make it more manageable.